pluralsh/documentation/pages/how-to/set-up/mgmt-cluster.md

 ## Plural Cloud (easiest)

 Plural Cloud is a fully managed solution for provisioning Plural's core management software.
 It will host the Plural Console, alongside its git cache, underlying postgres database, and the kubernetes-agent-server api.
-To get started, create an account on https://app.plural.sh and go through the process for setting up your Plural Cloud instance.
+To get started, create an account on <https://app.plural.sh> and go through the process for setting up your Plural Cloud instance.

 There are two options, `shared` and `dedicated`.
 * A `shared` instance can be created on a free trial but has a hard cap on 10 clusters to use to avoid overloading other tenants.
 * `dedicated` cloud instances get a dedicated k8s cluster and database, and are built to scale effectively infinitely.
 To use a `dedicated` instance, an enterprise plan is required, so please contact sales and we can get you set up as quickly as possible if that fits your use-case.

 The UI should guide you through the entire process, once your console is up, you'll be greated with a modal explaining how to finalize the onboarding.
 You'll need to still create a small management cluster in your cloud to host the Plural operator and any cloud-specific secrets.
 This is to ensure your cloud is fully secured and allow you to use Plural Cloud without exchanging root-level cloud permissions.
-You'll do that by simply running:
+You'll do that by simply running: a
 ```sh
 plural up --cloud
 ```